In-Person Meetings

 Virtual Meetings

-If your group is going to be hosted by a region of Nar-Anon that has a common meeting room, you’ll need to request the use of the meeting room for your meetings; be sure to give them the exact day, time, and length of the meeting information.
+If your group will be hosted by a region of Nar-Anon that has a shared meeting room, you’ll need to request use of the room for your meetings; be sure to provide the exact day, time, and duration.
 If an agreement is reached, you will want to ask for the typical donation to the region for the use of their virtual meeting space, in keeping with Tradition 7.

-If you’re going to have to provide your own virtual meeting you’ll need to consider the costs associated with hosting meetings of varying participation times and sizes as most virtual collaboration platform plans limit the time allotted and number of attendees per plan.
+If you have to host your own virtual meeting, you’ll need to consider the costs associated with hosting meetings of varying durations and sizes, as most virtual collaboration platforms limit the allotted time and the number of attendees per plan.

 If your NFG Group Conscience decides to mail Newcomer Packets, Blue Books, or other pamphlets and bookmarks available for purchase from Nar-Anon’s website, quantities should be kept to a minimum until your membership grows.